Mayor’s Race: Curran looks to serve city in a whole new way

 PORTLAND – As a member of the wait staff at Empire Chinese Kitchen, mayoral candidate Travis Curran is accustomed to serving hungry diners, but the 33-year-old Munjoy Hill resident wants to serve Portland in a different way.

-“I’ve worked in the restaurant industry for the last 10 years … in every post you can imagine,” Curran said.
+“I’ve worked in the restaurant industry for the last 10 years … in every position you can imagine,” Curran said.
 “I know how to serve people.
-I am really goof about determining that they want, what they need and how to deliver that.”
+I am really good about determining that they want, what they need and how to deliver that.”

 Curran, a resident of Emerson Street, is one of three candidates challenging incumbent Ethan Strimling, who is seeking a second term as mayor.